Waste Breakdown Curriculum Activity

 The Waste Breakdown activity raises awareness of the time required for waste materials to break down and how this can take many years, especially in landfill where air, water and light are scarce.
-Students will look at different types of waste and are asked to associate the correct timeframe for it to break down in landfill.
-Students are then able to brainstorm some solutions and alternatives based on the 5Rs: Rethink, Refuse, Reduce, Reuse and Recycle.
+Students consider different materials, their properties and characteristics, in order to allocate them a correct timeframe for breaking down in a landfill site.
+Students are then invited to consider design solutions or alternatives based on the 5Rs: Rethink, Refuse, Reduce, Reuse and Recycle.

 Landfill, Food Waste, Plastics, Biodegradability, 5Rs (Refuse, Rethink, Reduce, Reuse, Recycle)